 The Nexus System

-	The addition of the Nexus A9 instrumented mouthguard to matchday equipment and the wider adoption of the HITIQ system is part of a growing shift in sport towards player welfare.
-As collision sports such as rugby become even more physical, the emphasis to help protect players is increasing.
+The addition of the Nexus A9 instrumented mouthguard to matchday equipment and the wider adoption of the HITIQ system is part of a growing shift in sport towards athlete welfare.
+As collision sports such as rugby become even more physical, the emphasis to help protect athletes is increasing.
 Scotland Rugby’s adoption is a fantastic reflection of the best-in-class hardware and software that HITIQ brings to the table.

 Now the autumn internationals are over, the focus turns back to the club game before the Six Nations and the Rugby World Cup.
 Data will continue to be gained in support of the Scottish athletes as they represent their clubs.
 The hope for all involved is that this leads to better training and match preparation for the athletes.
 HITIQ is at the vanguard of head impact athlete welfare measurement and management.
 The partnership between Scottish Rugby and HITIQ offers the athletes the best possible support both now and as the insight and understanding develop, in the future.